GrapheneCt/libvita2d_sys/README.md

 **- PNG textures can only be used in applications with newlib heap available**

-**- If you want to use dynamic memory allocation in your application and "allow C heap" boot param is set to 0, sceClibMspace functions must be used**

 ## Initialization

 To initialize vita2d_sys in your application following must be done.
 Minimum value for CLIB_HEAP_SIZE is 1MiB.